denten-books/plain-text/2-surface.md

 Eisenberg mentions the MT/ST as one of the first word processors, defined by the ability to record strokes and to print them onto paper *as a separate operation* [@eisenberg_word_1992].
-Built on a simpler architecture than its supercomputer cousins, the MT/ST used a single tape read/write mechanism.
-An advertisement in the American Bar Association circa 1968 calls it the $10,000 typewriter that "is worth every penny."
+Built on a simpler architecture than its supercomputer cousins, the MT/ST used a single tape read and write mechanism.
+An advertisement in the American Bar Association circa 1968 calls it the
+$10,000 typewriter that is "worth every penny."
 Before, the typist would have to stop and erase every mistake, the copy reads.
 But with IBM MT/ST it is possible to to "backspace, retype, and keep going."
 The mistake is changed on magnetic tape, "where all typing is recorded and played back correctly at incredible speed" [@aba 1966, 998].
 But just as it was with Mark III, the data stored on the magnetic tape was absolutely invisible to the typist.
 At the time, the only way to verify the magnetic inscription was to print it out.

 What was gained in the freeing of text from the confines of immutable media like ink and paper, was gotten at the price of legibility.
 Encoding used by